Juniper/py-junos-eznc/README.md

 ## FEATURES

-_Junos PyEZ_ is designed to provide the same capabilties as a user would have on the Junos CLI, but in an environment built for automation tasks.
-These capabiltieis include, but are not limited to:
+_Junos PyEZ_ is designed to provide the same capabilities as a user would have on the Junos CLI, but in an environment built for automation tasks.
+These capabilities include, but are not limited to:

-* Remote connectivty and management of Junos devices via NETCONF
+* Remote connectivity and management of Junos devices via NETCONF
 * Provide "facts" about the device such as software-version, serial-number, etc.
 * Retrieve "operational" or "run-state" information as Tables/Views
 * Retrieve configuration information as Tables/Views